observability-lab-cse/observability-lab/sample-application/devices-state-manager/DevicesStateManager/README.md

 Started health check service.
 ```

-3. Request tcp connection on port 8090, you can use e.g. nc command from terminal:
+3. Request a TCP connection on port 8090, for example using the `nc` command from your terminal:

 ```bash
 nc localhost 8090